indrazm/lito-documentation/fundamentals/about-lito.md

 ---

 > [!CAUTION]
 > Not Ready to use.
-This framework is currently under development
+This framework is currently under experimental development.

 # Lito